 EXPERIENCE.
 STANDARDS.
 RESULTS.

 With a combined legal experience of over 50 years in both State and Federal courts, the Tampa Lawyers at Fernandez Law Group are committed to providing quality service to clients while maintaining a high level of respect, integrity, and appreciation for each individuals’ legal needs.
-If you have questions about Lucy’s Law and how it affects your rights, we’re here to help.
+If you have questions about the new Florida Supreme Court DUI ruling, or any other legal matter, we’re here to help.

 Our Personal Injury Lawyers work aggressively seeking compensation for damages and have recovered millions of dollars in settlements.